You are here

 - Hazardous Waste (Resource Conservation and Recovery Act) Facility Search

 Some features are temporarily unavailable in the new site, but will be added incrementally to modernized ECHO.
 Dates are subject to change.

 |Search Feature||Anticipated Availability Date|

 |Clean Air Act facility and pollutant search||February 2015|

 |EPA and State Annual Enforcement Actions Map||To be Determined|

 - Clean Water Act DMR Pollutant Loading Tool

 - This tool helps users determine who is discharging, what pollutants they are discharging and how much, and where they are discharging.
-Provides and calculates water discharge information from the EPA system for water enforcement and compliance data and from the Toxics Release Inventory (2007-2011).
+Provides and calculates water discharge information from the EPA system for water enforcement and compliance data (ICIS-NPDES) and from the Toxics Release Inventory (2007-2012).
 Search by location, watershed, pollutant, or industry and compare the two EPA datasets.
-The Pollutant Loading Tool will be updated with recent data this summer.

 - Provides access to several EPA databases with information about environmental activities that may affect air, water, and land anywhere in the United States.